The Best Photography Print Mediums

 The many layers of a Lumachrome® TruLife® acrylic print make them works of art unto themselves.

 A robust recessed floating frame is attached to the back of the print so they are ready to hang with no external framing required.
-These premium-quality prints are also available with full custom framing options.
+These premium-quality prints are also available with full custom external framing options.

 And The Winner Is...